IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/07_igGrid_Filtering.md

 ## <a id="customCond"></a> Custom Filtering Conditions

-The filtering feature allows the user to define custom filtering conditions per column.
+The Filtering feature when in local mode (type="local") allows the user to define custom filtering conditions per column.
-The custom conditions are automatically added to the conditions list for the specific column and allow you to specify a custom comparer filtering function to process the data.
+The custom conditions are appended to the conditions list (following the default conditions list based on the column data type) for the specific column and allow you to specify a custom comparer filtering function to process the data.
 The condition needs to be defined in the column settings for the related column via the [`customConditions`](%%jQueryApiUrl%%/ui.iggridfiltering#options:columnSettings.customConditions) option.
 The assigned value should be an object, where each property name represents an unique condition key and the value represents the custom condition's declaration.